VNMR-35/Multi-view-3D-Reconstruction/README.md

 # Multi-view 3D Reconstruction
 This repo is for our course project for the course GNR 638.
-Our project is inspired by the paper *[Robust Attentional Aggregation of Deep Feature Sets for Multi-view 3D Reconstruction]*(https://arxiv.org/abs/1808.00758).
+Our project is inspired by the paper [*Robust Attentional Aggregation of Deep Feature Sets for Multi-view 3D Reconstruction*](https://arxiv.org/abs/1808.00758).
 We have successfully implemented and tested the Attsets model and FASet algorithm proposed in the paper.

 # Contents
 1. The repo contains the notebook, **Multi_view_3D_Reconstruction.ipynb**.
 The notebook contains: